 Launch price: $114/£58 | Controls: Tone, level, overdrive | Sockets: Input, output, power | Bypass: True bypass | Power requirements: 9V power supply

 The adorable TS Mini is made in Japan and packs the TS808's coveted JRC4558D IC chip.
 You know what to expect from a TS, and the Mini will get your mids humping and your single coils beefing up with the best of 'em.
-It's not the smoothest Screamer we've heard, but it is faithful to the '80s incarnation in that it compresses up a treat and cuts the low-end a little.
+It's not the smoothest Screamer we've ever heard, but it is faithful to the '80s incarnation in that it compresses up a treat and cuts the low-end a little.
 Ramp up your amp, cut the TS Mini's gain and up the volume, and it gives distorted tones extra attack - and that's possibly its greatest strength.

 Read the full review: Ibanez Tube Screamer Mini